andywar65/django-cad-inspector/README.md

 # django-cad-inspector
 Import CAD drawings into [Django](https://djangoproject.com) and inspect them in VR with [A-Frame](https://aframe.io/docs/1.6.0/introduction/)
 ## Requirements
-This project is tested on Django 5.1.2 and Python 3.12.
+This project is tested on Django 5.1.6 and Python 3.13.
 It heavily relies on outstanding [ezdxf](https://ezdxf.mozman.at/) for handling DXF files, [django-colorfield](https://github.com/fabiocaccamo/django-colorfield) for admin color fields.
 ## Installation from PyPI
+WARNING: see below before upgrading to version 0.4.0, breaking changes!
 Activate your virtual environment and install with:
 ```
 python -m pip install django-cad-inspector